U.N. rights boss seeks international probe into Sri Lanka war crimes

-GENEVA (Reuters) - The U.N. human rights chief called for an international inquiry into war crimes committed by both sides during Sri Lanka’s civil war, saying the government had failed to do its own credible investigation.
+GENEVA (Reuters) - The United Nations’ human rights chief called on Monday for an international inquiry into war crimes committed by both sides during Sri Lanka’s civil war, saying the government had failed to do its own credible investigation.

 In a much anticipated report ahead of a U.N.
-Human Rights Council debate next month that could order action on the issue, Navi Pillay on Monday recommended an “independent, international inquiry mechanism, which would contribute to establishing the truth where domestic inquiry mechanisms have failed”.
+Human Rights Council debate next month that could order action on the issue, Navi Pillay recommended an “independent, international inquiry mechanism, which would contribute to establishing the truth where domestic inquiry mechanisms have failed.”

-U.S. plans to propose a resolution against Sri Lanka at the meeting and Pillay’s report, based on her visit to the country last August, add to pressure on the government.
+The United States plans to propose a resolution against Sri Lanka at the meeting and Pillay’s report, based on her visit to the country last August, adds to pressure on the government.

 President Mahinda Rajapaksa’s administration, in 18 pages of comments as long as Pillay’s report, rejected the recommendations as “arbitrary, intrusive and of a political nature”.

-Many thousands of civilians were killed, injured or remain missing after the 25-year conflict between government forces and separatist Liberation Tigers of Tamil Eelam (LTTE) in the north of the island that ended in May 2009, Pillay said in her report to the Geneva forum.
+Many thousands of civilians were killed, injured or remain missing after the 25-year conflict between government forces and separatist Liberation Tigers of Tamil Eelam (LTTE) that ended in May 2009, Pillay said in her report to the Geneva forum.

 She said there had been little progress in establishing accountability for “emblematic” wartime crimes, including the January 2006 killing of five students on a beach and the execution of 17 aid workers later that August.